Hansi Flick staying as Germany coach despite World Cup flop

 Mistakes in defense, where Flick was unable to settle on his preferred back four, and an inability to put away chances cost Germany a place in the knockout round.

-Germany’s record under Flick was also poor before the tournament.
-The former Bayern Munich coach took over from Joachim Löw last year after Germany’s second-round exit from the European Championship and has a contract through Euro 2024.
+Germany's record under Flick was also poor before the tournament.
+Flick took over from Joachim Löw last year after Germany's second-round exit from the European Championship and has a contract through Euro 2024.

 Bierhoff is the only casualty so far from Germany's group-stage exit from the World Cup in Qatar, the team's second straight embarrassing failure in soccer's biggest tournament.
 Germany also was eliminated from the same stage at the 2018 World Cup as defending champion.